 Pennsylvania - State Unemployment Insurance

 Paid Sick Leave

-There is no law mandating Paid Sick Leave for employees throughout the Commonwealth of Pennsylvania.
+There is no law mandating Paid Sick Leave for employees at the state level in Pennsylvania.

 Under the City of Philadelphia’s Promoting Healthy Families and Workplaces law, employers must provide sick leave for their employees and are required to display a notice for employees to view that details employee rights under the law.